-Martha Brownlee-Duffeck, Ph.D.
-(University of Missouri-Columbia, 1987) is the psychologist working as a member of the Palliative Care Consult Team (PCCT) and as the psychologist working with the Hematology/Oncology service, in addition to providing of ongoing outpatient therapy services with seriously ill medical patients.
-Dr. Brownlee-Duffeck completed her pre-doctoral internship here, at the Mid-Missouri Psychology Internship Consortium.
+Martha Brownlee-Duffeck, Ph.D., ABPP (University of Missouri-Columbia, 1987) is the psychologist working as a member of the Palliative Care Consult Team (PCCT) and as the psychologist working with the Hematology/Oncology service, in addition to providing of ongoing outpatient therapy services with seriously ill medical patients.
+Dr. Brownlee-Duffeck completed her doctoral internship here, at the Mid-Missouri Psychology Internship Consortium.
 Dr. Brownlee-Duffeck is board certified in Rehabilitation Psychology and Clinical Neuropsychology, and brings these perspectives to the assessment and treatment to the medical patients and people with disabilities she has treated for over 30 years.
 When not working, she enjoys spending time reading with her cat, walking in nature, and watching birds.

 Jared I. Cline, Ph.D.
 (Brigham Young University, 2021) is a staff psychologist assigned to a joint neuropsychology/geropsychology position at the Truman VA.
-He completed a BS in psychology with a minor in statistics (2015) at Brigham Young University, and later completed his PhD in counseling psychology at the same university, which included a pre-doctoral internship (assessment track) at the Nebraska-Western Iowa VA.
-More recently, Dr. Cline completed a 2-year postdoctoral fellowship (2021-2023) in adult clinical neuropsychology at the University of Missouri's (Columbia) APPCN-accredited program through the Department of Health Psychology.
+He completed a BS in psychology with a minor in statistics (2015) at Brigham Young University, and later completed his PhD in counseling psychology at the same university, which included a doctoral internship (assessment track) at the Nebraska-Western Iowa VA.
+More recently, Dr. Cline completed a 2-year postdoctoral fellowship (2021-2023) in adult clinical neuropsychology at the University of

+Missouri's (Columbia) APPCN-accredited program through the Department of Health Psychology.
 His clinical interests are broadly assessment-based in adult populations with a more specific interest in aging and dementia.
 Although Dr. Cline is a Utah native and misses backpacking in the Rocky Mountains and red-rock desert canyons, he and his family found that they felt at home in Columbia, MO during fellowship, and decided to settle in and stay.
 Subsequently, Dr. Cline and his wife, along with their two girls and golden retriever can often be found out camping, fishing, canoeing, and staying up late by a fire.
 His personal interests otherwise include reading fantasy novels (e.g., Sanderson, Rothfuss) and playing video games.
 Lori Daniel, Ph.D.
 (University of Missouri - Columbia, 2005) is a staff psychologist for the Primary Care - Mental Health Integration (PCMHI) program.
 Dr. Daniel received her doctorate in counseling psychology.
 She completed her post-doctoral fellowship with an emphasis in mindfulness approaches to treatment at the University of Georgia.
 Dr. Daniel's clinical and research interests include biofeedback, mindfulness, compassion and acceptance based approaches to psychotherapy, health psychology and integrated primary care.

 Andrew J. Darchuk, Ph.D.
-(Ohio University, 2007) is the Senior Psychologist Program Manager at Truman VA and oversees multiple clinical teams, including the PTSD Clinical Team (PCT), Addiction Treatment Programs (ATP), Psychosocial Rehabilitation and Recovery Center (PRRC), Behavioral Health Interdisciplinary Program (BHIP), and the Rural Access Network for Growth Enhancement (RANGE) programs.
+(Ohio University, 2007) is the Chief of Behavioral Health at Truman VA.
 Dr. Darchuk also served as the Consortium Training Director and VA site Training Director from 2015 until 2021.
-He completed his predoctoral internship at the Hazelden Foundation and specializes in treating individuals with PTSD and co-occurring addictive disorders.
+He completed his doctoral internship at the Hazelden Foundation and specializes in treating individuals with PTSD and cooccurring addictive disorders.
 Additionally, he has experience treating individuals with serious and persistent mental illness, paraphilias, and mood disorders in outpatient, residential, and forensic settings.
-His clinical and research interests include men's issues in psychotherapy, anger management/emotion regulation, cognitive-behavioral approaches to addictions treatment, motivation in addiction recovery, evidence-based treatments for substance abuse and PTSD, psychotherapy process research, and psychosocial correlates of positive treatment outcome.
-Dr. Darchuk is also a VISN 15 Cognitive Processing Therapy Trainer and Consultant.
+His clinical and research interests include cognitive-behavioral approaches to addictions treatment, evidence-based treatments for substance abuse and PTSD, psychotherapy process research, and psychosocial correlates of positive treatment outcome.